-- 49. (1) A supplier or contractor may bring challenge proceedings where it is alleged that- - (a) a procuring entity made a decision or took action that is not in compliance with this Act; and - (b) the supplier or contractor has suffered or is likely to suffer loss or injury because of the decision or action of the procuring entity.
+- 49. (1) A supplier or contractor may bring challenge Right to challenge proceedings where it is alleged that- - (a) a procuring entity made a decision or took action that is not in compliance with this Act; and - (b) the supplier or contractor has suffered or is likely to suffer loss or injury because of the decision or action of the procuring entity. - (2) Challenge proceedings may be made by way of an application for review by the Office under section 50. - (3) Subject to section 52, all hearings under this Part shall take place in public. - 50.
+(1) A supplier or contractor may apply to the Application for Office for review of a decision or an action taken by a review by the Office procuring entity in the procurement proceedings. - (2) Applications for review shall be submitted to the Office in writing within the following time periods: - (a) applications for review of the terms of solicitation, pre-qualification or pre-selection or of decisions or actions taken by a procuring

-- (2) Challenge proceedings may be made by way of an application for review by the Office under section 50. - (3) Subject to section 52, all hearings under this Part shall take place in public. - 50.
-(1) A supplier or contractor may apply to the Application for Office for review of a decision or an action taken by a review by the Office procuring entity in the procurement proceedings. - (2) Applications for review shall be submitted to the Office in writing within the following time periods: - (a) applications for review of the terms of solicitation, pre-qualification or pre-selection or of decisions or actions taken by a procuring entity in pre-qualification or pre-selection proceedings, prior to the deadline for presenting submissions; or - (b) applications for review of other decisions or actions taken by a procuring entity in the procurement proceedings- - (i) within the standstill period applied pursuant to section 35(2); or - (ii) where no standstill period has been applied, within seven working days after the publication of the notice of the decision or action that is taken in accordance with this Act. - (3) Within three days of receiving an application for review the Office shall publish a notice of the application in at least two newspapers in daily circulation in Trinidad and Tobago and on its website or any other electronic format. - (4) The Office may, within three days of the receipt of an application for review- - (a) order the suspension of the procurement proceedings at any time before the entry into force of the procurement contract; or if and for as long as it finds such a suspension necessary to protect the interests of the applicant.
+- entity in pre-qualification or pre-selection proceedings, prior to the deadline for presenting submissions; or - (b) applications for review of other decisions or actions taken by a procuring entity in the procurement proceedings- - (i) within the standstill period applied pursuant to section 35(2); or - (ii) where no standstill period has been applied, within seven working days after the publication of the notice of the decision or action that is taken in accordance with this Act. - (3) Within three days of receiving an application for review, the Office shall publish a notice of the application in at least two newspapers in daily circulation in Trinidad and Tobago and on its website or any other electronic format. - (4) The Office may, within three days of the receipt of an application for review- - (a) order the suspension of the procurement proceedings at any time before the entry into force of the procurement contract; or - (b) order the suspension of the performance of a procurement contract or the operation of a framework agreement that has entered into force, if and for as long as it finds such a suspension necessary to protect the interests of the applicant.